frequently asked questions:

 Packages quoted per person based on double occupancy.

-As of January 2017, Misool will donate 50 USD per person to our sister charity, Misool Foundation.
+PS - as of January 2019, Misool donates 100 USD per person to our sister charity, Misool Foundation.
+We invite you to match our donation.

 Q: What's included in the dive package price?